migfoo02/migfoo02/README.md

-Hi, I'm Miguel!
+Hey there!

-I'm a computer science student who is passionate about creating technology that impacts people.
+I'm Miguel, a Computer Science student focused on developing tech that makes a difference.
+I love turning ideas into meaningful software.

 <!-- Proudly created with GPRM ( https://gprm.itsvg.in ) -->
 <!--